checkeverything.ch

 • Apprentices during vocational training

-• Trainees in mandatory educational programs (limited duration)
+• Trainees in mandatory educational programmes (limited duration)

 • Participants in professional integration measures